 My mom and dad were over when Joy escaped, we hadn’t had them over in months because of social distancing and they were indeed still social distancing, but they had to witness it all.
 They bought Joy for Ella as a Christmas gift.
 My dad told my mom on the way home that they would get another bird for us if Joy never returned home, bless their hearts, they were so in love with her too.

 It isn’t that we all want to replace Joy, it’s that she filled all of us with Joy in SUCH a joyless time of our lives.

 When I would call my mom daily every afternoon, Joy would hear my mom’s voice and would talk along with us, filling my mom in on the going’s on of what was happening.

 This is where I have been sitting every morning for two months while I began writing my book.
-Joy’s cage used to sit on that yellow cabinet and I sat down this morning and was filled with sadness and emptiness.
+Joy’s cage used to sit on that yellow cabinet.

 There is no more Joy in this room.